U.N.A. sa lahat...

-AT BLC-MANILA, WE'RE Forming Universal, Noble, and Informed Individuals
+AT BLC-MANILA, WE'RE Forming Universal, Noble, and Aware Individuals

 - we are open to any denomination, any kind of family